TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 > ### **Overview of Other Toolboxes Used**

-Spike Sorting with Mountainsort 5 and Spykingcircus2 as well as raw recording data extraction of some formats are handled by python libraries, that are called and executed via costume python functions.
+Spike Sorting with Mountainsort 5 and SpyKING CIRCUS 2 as well as raw recording data extraction of some formats are handled by python libraries, that are called and executed via costume python functions.
 More specifically, SpikeInterface for spike sorting and NeuralEnsemble NEO for data extraction, which have to be installed manually but can then be used via NeuroMod without any coding.
 See below for more information.

-Spike sorting with Mountainsort 5, SpykingCircus 2 is implemented via a costume python script that uses the SpikeInterface library.
+Spike sorting with Mountainsort 5, SpykingCircus 2 is implemented in a costume python script executed via NeuroMod that uses the SpikeInterface library.

 Check out **SpikeInterface**:

 https://github.com/SpikeInterface/spikeinterface

-Data extraction of Neuralynx, Open Ephys, Plexon, Blackrock and NeuroExplorer file formats is done via the NeuralEnsemble NEO python package and a costume python script.
+Data extraction of Neuralynx, Open Ephys, Plexon, Blackrock and NeuroExplorer file formats is done via the NeuralEnsemble NEO python package and a costume python script, executed via NeuroMod.

 Check out **NeuralEnsemble NEO**:

 https://neo.readthedocs.io/en/latest/index.html

-Some aspects of data extraction and analysis are handled by other toolboxes than the native Matlab ones, which do not have to be installed since the required functions are included in the source code (Data Path\Modules\Toolboxes).
+Some aspects of data extraction and analysis are handled by the help of Matlab toolboxes, which do not have to be installed since the required functions are included in the source code (Data Path\Modules\Toolboxes).

 Specifically, data and event extraction of Neuralynx file formats (.ncs, .nve) is handled completely by Fieldtrip using the 'ft_read_data.m' and 'ft_read_header.m' functions.
 Moreover, Fieldtrip is used to for filtering data in the preprocessing window.
 Involved functions remained unchanged, there are just costum functions to coordinate them.